jeremenichelli/jeremenichelli.github.io/about/index.md

 > Cartoon Network website sucked back in the 90s

-He is now an adult, or pretending to be one, and a self-taught front end engineer with a varied experience in different types of projects and workflows for web based solutions.
+He is now an adult, or pretends to be one, and a self-taught front end engineer with experience in different types of projects and workflows for the web.

 ## Experience

-He initially worked in content based web and marketing sites for companies like Microsoft, State Farm, Razorfish, NYSE and others.
+He initially worked in content based web and marketing sites for companies like Microsoft, State Farm, Razorfish, NYSE and others, with a focus on responsive design and accessibility.

-Later, he helped build and maintain large applications for e-commerce companies and start ups based in the United States, with focus on test driven development and scalability.
+Later, he helped build and maintain large applications for start ups based in the United States, with focus on scalability and test driven development.

 > I met bundlers